Harbinger (Paula Cole album)

-Harbinger is singer–songwriter Paula Cole's debut album.
-It was released through Imago Records, but just months after its release the company folded, so promotion for Harbinger was almost non-existent.
+Harbinger is the debut studio album by American singer-songwriter Paula Cole.
+It was released through Imago Records, but, just months after its release, the company folded, so promotion for Harbinger was almost non-existent.
 A video was shot for the first single, "I Am So Ordinary", and is available on iTunes.
-There are two different covers for the album, which was re-released by Warner Brothers, who picked up Cole's contract in 1995 after absorbing Imago when it folded.
+There are two different covers for the album, which was re-released by Warner Bros.
+Records, who picked up Cole's contract in 1995 after absorbing Imago when it folded.